1. Blog

 By handling the complexities of order execution, account management, and regulatory compliance, brokers streamline the investment process for individuals.
 This allows investors to focus on their investment goals and make informed decisions.

-Why Companies Issue Shares?
+Why do Companies Issue Shares?

 When a company issues shares, it invites the public to become part owners.
 But why do companies go through this process?
 Here are some key reasons: